-Our customers often have poor credit but also need to borrow money during a financial crisis.
-Most have fallen behind on their credit card bills, and some are being sued by their creditors.
-But what happens if you apply for a title loan while you're still in Chapter 13 Bankruptcy?
-Is there any chance of approval?
+Our customers often have poor credit but need to borrow money during a financial crisis.
+Most have fallen behind on their credit card bills, and some are being sued by their creditors for non-payment.
+But what can you expect if you apply for a car title loan while still in Chapter 13 Bankruptcy?
+Is there any chance of approval, and if you are approved, what repayment terms can you expect?

 In most cases, getting a car title loan while in bankruptcy isn’t allowed.
 Taking on any new debt while going through bankruptcy can be challenging, as most lenders can see your recent credit history.
 There may be a few circumstances where you can get a small loan of $200 or less while in bankruptcy, but a title loan lender will not be receptive to offering $500 or more if you can walk away from that debt after the bankruptcy proceedings.
 Read on to learn more about what happens during a Chapter 13 Bankruptcy, why you probably can't get a title loan while dealing with a bankruptcy, and if there are exceptions where you could get a title loan.